mmdriley/authorized_keys/README.md

 - Google changes the URL scheme for exporting documents as text

 To account for this, you may want to create a "fallback" key and put it in `authorized_keys` on each host.
 This key should probably stay offline or be rooted at a Yubikey since it will be so hard to revoke.

+See the page on [Doomsday Keys](doomsdaykeys.md) for one strategy for keeping backup credentials.